joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/10/world/middleeast/israel-west-bank-activist-shooting.html

 **U.K. Hedge Fund Tycoon Buys The Spectator Magazine**\
-`Paul Marshall, a multimillionaire founder and investor in upstart conservative media outlets, has bought the right-wing magazine in a deal worth more than $131 million.`\
+`Paul Marshall, a multimillionaire founder and investor in upstart conservative media outlets, has bought the right-wing British magazine in a deal worth about $131 million.`\
 https://nytimes.com/2024/09/10/world/europe/spectator-paul-marshall-telegraph.html

 **Giants' Daniel Jones looked like a broken QB, but benching him now would be an overreaction**\